With flavorful spices that actually improve insulin sensitivity, these low-glycemic Indian curries let diabetics indulge without worry.

 To Sum it Up

 With the right ingredients and preparation methods, Indian curries can be a flavorful part of a diabetic-friendly diet.
 Studies show that cinnamon, a common curry spice, can lower blood sugar by up to 29% in some individuals.
-By focusing on protein-rich bases, vegetable-packed recipes, and mindful spice selection, diabetics can enjoy the rich cultural tradition of Indian cuisine while maintaining healthy glucose levels.
+By focusing on protein-rich bases, vegetable-rich recipes, and mindful spice selection, people with diabetes can enjoy the rich cultural tradition of Indian cuisine while maintaining healthy blood glucose levels.

 Tags